10maurycy10/10maurycy10.github.io/content/misc/lenses/index.md

 Remember that the wave isn't moving side to side, only the graph that does that.
 </div>

-While both waves travel infinatly, behind the material, the two forces cancel out and have no affect: a shadow.
+Behind the material, the two waves cancel out and dispear, creating a shadow.
-Everywhere else, the waves are out of sync, and both are detectible: a reflection.
+In front, the waves are out of sync, and both are detectible, resulting in a reflection.

 # Glass:

-Ok, but most materials aren't metals, and the electron's aren't free to move.
+Ok, but most materials aren't metals, and the electron's aren't free to move between atoms.
+However, each atom still has some freedom to wobble, and because of the nature of chemical bonding, the also have a slight charge imbalance.

-For our purposes, it's enough to imaging bound electrons as tiny charged balls on a spring, who's movement lags behind the electromagnetic field.
+Let's simplfy this to tiny charged balls on a spring.
+Because atoms are heavy, the re-radiated wave lags behind the orignal.

-Here's what happens to a wave as it crosses a slice of dialectric material like glass:
+This is the effect of a very thin slice of dialectric material on the wave:

 <canvas id=anim3 style="width: 40em; height: 20em;">
 </canvas>